vesterheim/vesterheim.github.io/folk-art-school/classes/food-traditions/2015-05-07-norwegian-cheese-making.md

 ---
 published: true
 title: Norwegian Cheese Making
-subtitle: November 7, 2015, with Gary Colles
+subtitle: June 5-7, 2015, with Gary Colles
 meta_description:  # Used in HTML head and as the description for some search engines

 location: ~